What is chin augmentation?

-Before going for the procedure you should clearly discuss your expectations with the surgeon.
-The surgeon will take X-rays of the face and chin to decide which procedure is best for you.
+Before going for the procedure you should clearly discuss your expectations with the surgical practitioner.
+The surgical practitioner will take X-rays of the face and chin to decide which procedure is best for you.
 The expectation with the surgery should be realistic and you should not look for perfection.

 How is chin augmentation performed?